hantsy/spring-reactive-sample/README.md

 # Spring Reactive Sample

-> [!NOTE]
+> [!WARNING]
-> The new Spring Boot 4 changed the modular structure.
+> Spring Boot 4 introduced a new modular structure.
 This repository will be kept in sync with Spring 6 and Spring Boot 3.x.
 The new features related to the Reactive stack will be demonstrated in the [Spring 7 Sandbox](https://github.com/hantsy/spring7-sandbox).
+>

+**If there is an AI agent spec/skills, etc., that can convert the entire project to Spring 7/Spring Boot 4, please let me know or create a PR for it.
+Thanks.**

 This is a sandbox project for demonstrating [Reactive Streams](https://www.reactive-streams.org/) support in the Spring framework and the Spring ecosystem.